 - Upload the sketch to the Arduino Uno.

-- If everything is uploaded successfully, your ISP Arduino is ready to go!
+- If everything has been successfully uploaded, then your ISP Arduino is ready!

 - Disconnect the Arduino Uno (programmer) from the computer.